 Rain is the condensed water vapor falling under gravity as droplets.
 The condensed water vapor is accumulated in the form of clouds.
-Most of us live in places with 300mm – 3000mm average annual rainfall.
-But there are places with more than 10,000 mm of average annual rainfall.
+Most of us live in places where average annual rainfall is between 300 mm and 3,000 mm (11.81-118.11 in).
+But there are places with more than 10,000 mm (393.7 in) of average annual rainfall.
 The people living in these places have adapted to the conditions and have developed a unique culture.
 The following are some of the wettest places on Earth.
-But first, let’s learn.
+Let’s read.

 Average annual rainfall

-Average annual rainfall is the average value of annual rainfall calculated over a period of 3 to 4 decades.
+Average annual rainfall is the average value of annual rainfall typically calculated over a period of 3 to 5 decades.

 Top wettest places on Earth